Post-orbital constriction: Minatogawa I and IV and Dali

 Minatogawa I-IV cranium were discovered in Okinawa Island in 1970-1971.
-The skulls and other fossils found associated were dated to be 150,000-200,00 years old, with a chance of being slightly older.
+The skulls and other fossils found associated were dated to be 15,000-20,000 years old, with a chance of being slightly older.
 In a study led by Daisuke Kubo, Reiko T. Kono, and Gen Suwa, the craniums for Minatogawa I and IV were further examined to identify cranial capacity and concluded that Minatogawa I's estimated cranial size is 1335 cc and Minatogawa IV's is 1170 cc, very close to the average cranial size of modern Homo sapiens.
 Kubo, et al. identify two possible forms of measuring post-orbital constriction, established by measuring the anterior, closer to the face, and posterior of the cranium.
-Researchers conclude that both cranium demonstrate a marked or almost reduced post-orbital constriction in both measurements of post-orbital constriction, compared to modern Homo sapiens.
+Researchers conclude that both crania demonstrate a marked or almost reduced post-orbital constriction in both measurements of post-orbital constriction, compared to modern Homo sapiens.

 The Dali cranium was discovered in 1978 in Dali County, Shaanxi.
 The cranium is described to be large with some robust features similar to early Western Homo sapiens and noticeable differentiation from the cranium of Homo erectus found in Zhoukoudian.
 The Dali cranium was found to exhibit a pronounced or almost reduced post-orbital constriction with a post-orbital constriction index of 0.85, much stronger than primates and early hominin and falling fairly close to the post-orbital constriction index of Homo sapiens.
 The Dali cranium is an example of the evolutionary development of post-orbital constriction as brain size enlarges and develops similar features found in modern Homo sapiens.

-Temporalis Muscle
+Temporalis muscle

 In species such as baboons and African great apes, an increase in the available capacity of the infratemporal fossa is simultaneously accompanied by a constriction in the sagittal plane.
 As such, the anterior and posterior portions of the anterior temporalis muscle are inversely correlated in size, with the anterior being larger.
 Although the temporalis muscle is used for chewing, there is no evidence that the supraorbital structure of primates is dependent upon their respective chewing habits or dietary preferences.